Skip to main content

-Why Executives Ignore Audit Reports (And What a Consulting Prioritization Matrix Fixes)
+Why Executives Ignore Discovery Reports (And What a Consulting Prioritization Matrix Fixes)

 11 min read

-Why Executives Ignore Audit Reports (And What a Consulting Prioritization Matrix Fixes)
+Why Executives Ignore Discovery Reports (And What a Consulting Prioritization Matrix Fixes)

-Last month I finished a presentation to a mid-market manufacturing client.
+A traditional firm's associate ran the readout to a mid-market manufacturing client last month.
 Eight people in the room.
-The COO had my 32-page audit report open on her laptop.
+The COO had the 32-page discovery report open on her laptop.
 She'd been scrolling for about 90 seconds.

 Then she closed it and said, "So what do we do first?"

-Not because the analysis was bad.
-It wasn't.
-Every finding was solid, backed by their own data, their own people's words.
-But the report made her do work I should have done for her.
-It asked her to read 32 pages, mentally rank the opportunities, weigh the effort behind each one, and decide on a starting point.
+The analysis wasn't bad.
+Every finding was solid, backed by the client's own data, their own people's words.
+But the report made the COO do work the associate should have done for her, and the associate didn't have the standing to redirect the room the way the lead consultant would have.
+Reading 32 pages, mentally ranking opportunities, weighing effort, deciding on a starting point.
 All before lunch.

 The Room Where Your Analysis Disappears